 Many stress sources (mechanical and thermal) are present during the continuous casting process.
 These might lead to the initiation of cracks (at the surface or internal), which can cause premature failure of a steel slab.^[1-3] Therefore, avoiding or minimizing the formation of these cracks achieves better quality and lower costs to the process, which can be achieved with an improved hot ductility.

-During the continuous casting process, the slab goes through a bending and straightening operation, which usually takes place at a critical temperature range for the material, where the hot ductility curve presents a trough.
-This range is usually between 700 °C and 1 000 °C, depending on the chemical composition of the alloy.^[4-7] This loss in ductility can mainly be attributed to the austenite-ferrite transformation and the nucleation of precipitates ^[1, 8, 9].
-The ferrite forms films at the austenite grain boundaries, and since it has a lower strength than austenite, strain is accumulated making the material more prone to failure.^[6, 9, 12] Precipitates, when formed, provoke a local hardening, leading to stress concentration, that also worsens the ductility.^[1, 10]
+During the continuous casting process, the slab goes through a bending and straightening operation, which usually takes place at a critical temperature range for the material, where the hot can be found under https://doi.org/10.1002/srin.202000222.

+M. Gontijo, C. Hoflehner, Prof. C. Sommitsch M. Institute of Materials Science, Joining and Forming (IMAT) Are Graz University of Technology K1-Kopernikusgasse 24/1, 8010 Graz, Austria Sta E-mail: christof.sommitsch@tugraz.at P. The ORCID identification number(s) for the author(s) of this article Ins is usually between 700 and 1000 °C, depending on the chemical composition of the alloy.^[4-7] This loss in ductility can mainly be attributed to the austenite-ferrite transformation and the nucleation of precipitates.^[1,8,9] The ferrite forms films at the austenite grain boundaries, and as it has a lower strength than austenite, strain is accumulated making the material more prone to failure.^[6,9,10] Precipitates, when formed, provoke a local hardening, leading to stress concentration, that also worsens the ductility.^[1,11]